Yipara logoYipara

 BCS 1–2: Severely Underweight

 Emergency territory.
 Visible signs: ribs, spine, pelvis, and shoulder blades are ALL clearly visible from across the room with no touching required.
 No detectable fat; muscle wasting is visible, particularly over the hindquarters and spine.
 The cat may look angular or skeletal.
-Causes: advanced chronic illness (kidney disease, cancer, hyperthyroidism, IBD), prolonged starvation, severe dental disease preventing eating, or chronic malabsorption.
+Causes: advanced chronic illness (kidney concerns, cancer, thyroid concerns, inflammatory bowel concerns), prolonged starvation, severe dental concerns preventing eating, or chronic malabsorption.
 In senior cats, unexpected severe weight loss is often the first sign of cancer or advanced organ disease.
 What to do: this is a veterinary emergency — do NOT wait.
 Vet visit within 24–48 hours.
-Never simply increase food without knowing why the cat is this underweight — feeding a cat with protein-losing kidney disease a high-protein diet can accelerate organ failure.
+Never simply increase food without knowing why the cat is this underweight — feeding a cat with protein-losing kidney concerns a high-protein diet can accelerate organ failure.
 CRITICAL WARNING: never fast a cat to "reset" appetite or for any reason.
-Even obese cats develop hepatic lipidosis (fatty liver disease) if they stop eating for 2–3 days.
+Even obese cats develop fatty liver concerns if they stop eating for 2–3 days.
 Any underweight cat that stops eating needs emergency vet care.
 Bloodwork, imaging, and sometimes a feeding tube are required.

 BCS 3: Underweight